 All learners, faculty, researchers and individuals working in mental health and the law are welcome to attend, learn and collaborate!

 Jan.
-21: Mr. Devon Watts—Artificial Intelligence in Forensic Psychiatry (Controversies and Innovations)
+21: Mr. Devon Watts—Predictive Machine Learning Models in Forensic Psychiatry: Applications and Challenges (Controversies and Innovations)

 Jan.
 28: Dr. Tarik Hassan—Forensic Psychiatry in Pakistan (Global)

 Feb.
 4: Dr. Grainne Neilson—The Convention on the Rights of Person with Disabilities: Where Should Psychiatry Go From Here?
 (Introductory)

 Feb.
 11: Dr. Joseph Ferencz—Insight in Forensic Psychiatry (Advanced)

 Feb.
 18: Dr. Graham Glancy— Competence by Design (Controversies and Innovations)